EcoTrain/WM_doc/docs/guide/chat/chat.md

 ## Chat settings

 In the chat header there is a button to go to the settings window.
-In the chat settings you can do:
+In the settings you can do:

 - Hide chat (all messages are available when you return to the chat)
 - Clear chat (deletes all old messages)